Skip to main content

 $200/first hr + $100/additional hr

-Personality Testing Package includes one personality test, written report, and feedback session
+Personality Testing Package includes clinical interview, one personality test, and written report.
+Add a 30-min feedback session for $150.

 $650